Access to HE (Nursing & Healthcare Professions)

 - Short answer questions

-- GCSE English and Maths grade A*-C/9-4 (Literacy and Numeracy Level 2 is no longer suitable)
+- GCSE English and Maths grade A*-C/9-4 (Functional Skills Literacy and Numeracy Level 2 accepted as an equivalent)

 - GCSE Biology or Science at grade A*-C/9-4 if you are wanting to study nursing or midwifery